arsheriff2k3/sample-set-assignment/TESTING.md

   - Request: `POST /api/tweet-with-media` with Instagram caption and image URL
   - Expected outcome: 200 status code with tweet ID

-- **Should return 400 when Instagram caption or image URL is missing**
+- **Should return 400 when required fields are missing**
   - Test setup: No mocking required
   - Request: `POST /api/tweet-with-media` with incomplete body
   - Expected outcome: 400 status code with validation error

+- **Should return 400 when tweet with media posting fails**
+  - Test setup:
+    - Mock LLM service to return successful summarization
+    - Mock Twitter service to return error response
+  - Request: `POST /api/tweet-with-media` with Instagram caption and image URL
+  - Expected outcome: 400 status code with error message

+- **Should return 500 when an unexpected error occurs**
+  - Test setup: Mock LLM service to throw an error
+  - Request: `POST /api/tweet-with-media` with Instagram caption and image URL
+  - Expected outcome: 500 status code with error message

 ## Mocking Strategy